supple-kit/supple-css/lib/objects/layout/README.md

 Layout makes use of `flexbox` & Custom Properties to provide for a flexible, fluid & extensible layout system.
 You can horizontally(on the inline axis) arrange items or even use it as a full fledged  traditional grid system.

-If you want to arrange items over 2 dimensions (horizontal & vertical) we recommend using the [mesh object](../mesh).
+If you want to arrange items over 2 dimensions (horizontal & vertical) we recommend using [objects.mesh](../mesh).

 Read more about [Supple CSS](https://github.com/supple-css/supple).